-On November 27, 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2023-07, "Improvements to Reportable Segment Disclosures."
+On November 27, 2023, the FASB issued ASU 2023-07, "Improvements to Reportable Segment Disclosures."
 The amendments in this update improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
 For public business entities, the provisions of ASU 2023-07 are effective for fiscal years beginning after December 15, 2023 and interim periods within fiscal years beginning after December 15, 2024.
 Early adoption is permitted.
 Companies must apply the guidance retrospectively to all prior periods presented in the financial statements.
+The

-The Company expects this pronouncement may result in changes to the nature of our reportable segment disclosures.
+Company expects this pronouncement to result in changes to the nature of our reportable segment disclosures; however, we do not expect this new guidance to impact our financial results.